ShakalBhau0001/Student-Result-Management-System/README.md

 ## ⚠️ Disclaimer

-This project is for educational purposes only.
+This project is for **educational purposes** only.
 It is not intended for production use without further enhancements, security audits, and optimizations.
 Always follow best practices when deploying applications in real-world scenarios.
+It is **not production-ready** and lacks advanced security features like rate limiting, HTTPS, and XSS protection.

+---

+## 🛣️ Roadmap / Future Improvements
+- Student login portal (view own results only)
+- PDF result download
+- Bulk student upload via Excel
+- Email notifications for result publication
+- Multi-semester result aggregation
+- Role-based access (admin, teacher, student)
+- Advanced dashboard with chart

+---

+## 🙏 Acknowledgments

+- Node.js & Express.js community
+- MongoDB & Mongoose
+- JWT for authentication
+- All contributors and testers

 ---